cpmpercussion/acmc2020-site/_features/03-submission.md

 There are three types of submissions for ACMC2020: (1) Performances, Music and Installations; (2) Research Paper & Artist Talks; and (3) Workshops and Tutorials.

-When you submit to through the [EasyChair website](https://easychair.org/conferences/?conf=acmc2020).
-You will be to select the type of your submission and upload a PDF document with the details which will reviewed by the conference committee and peer-reviewers.
+When you submit through the [EasyChair website](https://easychair.org/conferences/?conf=acmc2020), you will be asked to select the type of your submission and to then upload a PDF document with the details of your submission for review by the conference committee and peer-reviewers.

-You will also need to include a plain text [abstract](https://en.wikipedia.org/wiki/Abstract_(summary)), description of your submission, which can be the same as the abstract/description in your PDF document.
+You will also need to include a plain text [abstract](https://en.wikipedia.org/wiki/Abstract_(summary))/description of your submission, which can be the same as the abstract/description in your PDF document.

 We have provided a **template for each type of submission**, please use these to create your submission document.